-To account for significant differences in radio listening patterns in one part of a diary-measured county as compared to another part of that county, we may 'geo-split' the county into smaller pieces.
+To account for significant differences in radio listening patterns and/or better manage sample in one part of a diary-measured county as compared to another part of that county, we may 'geo-split' the county into smaller pieces.
 Once split, we treat each of the subdivided pieces of a geo split county as individual sampling units.
-We apply a structured set of criteria to determine if a county should be split.